 The City’s outdoor summer scene is dominated by Shakespeare.
 Foremost among those productions is Shakespeare in the Park, at Central Park’s Delacorte Theater.
 But don’t miss out on more experimental programs, like Shakespeare in the Parking Lot, that keep the Bard accessible.

 What Is Theater…

 New York City’s downtown stage scene is known for boundary-breaking pieces that expand audiences’ conception of what theater can be.
 The East Village’s Fourth Arts Block, the name for 4th Street between Second Avenue and Bowery, hosts a number of venues that do just that.
 You’ll find the home of the legendary La MaMa, which started in the 1960s with radical productions that obliterated the fourth wall.
 There’s also the New York Theatre Workshop, which has been operating for more than 30 years and made its name with a ragtag musical called Rent.
 Next door’s Kraine Theater highlights DIY productions, especially one-person shows.
-Over on Avenue A, the Upright Citizens Brigade’s UCB East focuses on solo shows and stand-up.
-The UCB’s main stage, in Hell’s Kitchen, is given over mostly to improv and sketch comedy.
+With a downtown feel but a Midtown location, Upright Citizen Brigade, in Hell’s Kitchen, is given over mostly to improv and sketch comedy.
 Another place you might catch future SNL or Netflix stars is The PIT, in Gramercy.